Secrets of the Cinque Terre: Updated 2023

 🚆 You can find and buy cheap train tickets for your trip in advance here

 In Levanto itself, try to stay at the Oasi Hotel (if you can get in) or the Villa Valentina; the prices, both for hotels and restaurants, are way better in Levanto than on the rest of the Cinque Terre coast.
-In Levanto you get far friendlier service too as people aren't so overwhelmed by tourists.
+In Levanto, you get far friendlier service too, as people aren't so overwhelmed by tourists; they still have time to chat, and they enjoy hearing your stories as much as you enjoy hearing theirs.

-Prefer accommodation in the Cinque Terre itself?
-Not much to choose from, most is horrible and horribly over-priced.
-A good option though is L’Ancora in Riomaggiore.
+Would you prefer accommodation in the Cinque Terre itself?
+There is not much to choose from; most is horrible and horribly overpriced, but there are some exceptions.
+A good option is L’Ancora in Riomaggiore.

 More expensive, yet wonderful, is the Porto Roca near Monterosso.
 The photo below is of the hotel's gorgeous swimming pool.

-In July and August the charming atmosphere of these delightful hill towns is completely overshadowed by the swarming tourist masses.
-This is the case not only on the Cinque Terre, Italy anywhere is invariably lovelier outside of July and August.
+In July and August, the charming atmosphere of these delightful hill towns is completely overshadowed by the swarming tourist masses.
+This is the case not only on the Cinque Terre, but anywhere in Italy is invariably lovelier outside of July and August.

-This part of the Ligurian coast is blessed with a very mild climate and the coast’s winter temperatures average around nine degrees celsius.
+Winters are mild, with occasional rainfall, making it a quieter time to visit.
+This part of the Ligurian coast is blessed with a very mild climate and the coast’s winter temperatures average around 9 degrees Celsius/48.2 degrees Fahrenheit.

-In fact visiting the Cinque Terre during winter is not a bad idea at all.
+In fact, visiting the Cinque Terre during the winter is not a bad idea at all.

-We've even spent Christmas in the Cinque Terre and enjoyed it immensely - although everything is completely different to summer it is still a wonderful and unforgettable experience.
+We've even spent Christmas in Cinque Terre and enjoyed it immensely.

-Get yourself the Cinque Terre Card Treno.
-It costs around 19 Euros for a One Day Train Card - which allows you unlimited travel between all of the Cinque Terre towns, plus Levanto and La Spezia.
+Get yourself the Cinque Terre Treno MS Card.
+It costs around 19 euros for the one-day version, which allows you unlimited travel between all of the Cinque Terre towns, plus Levanto and La Spezia.
 The pass also includes free access to those walks where an entrance fee is required - these are the Monterosso to Vernazza path and the Vernazza to Corniglia one.

 Buses are also included in the ticket - very useful in the town of Corniglia where it will save you having to walk the 400 steps up to the town from the station.
 Simply walk out of the station and the bus stop to Corniglia is right there.